Content/trigger warning: slavery, rape, torture, death, suicide

 The problem, in my opinion, is the following: The term slave is historically and emotionally connoted regardless of the context and is not suitable for play.

 Now there is a dilemma for me in BDSM circles.
 Here the term is used primarily to describe (sexual) power dynamics.
-The discussion about how submissives differ from so-called “slaves” is an old barrel that I don’t want to open at this point.
+The discussion about how Subs differ from so-called “Slaves” is an old barrel that I don’t want to open at this point.
 I realize that the terms are not synonymous because they describe “different extents of submissiveness and obedience.” […]

 SSC implies that all participants, including non-participants, who may attend a session or exchange in the relevant context […] must mutually agree. […] BDSM does not take place in a vacuum.
 I don’t want to censor anyone.
 Kink shaming is bad. […]